mogu-lab/mogu-lab.github.io/_posts/2025-01-02-matching-intent-with-outcome.md

 tags: [Mental Health]
 style: fill
 color: info
-description: While well-intuitioned, our approach to conversations about therapy and psychiatric hospitalization can also unintentionally undermine other's experiences and promote harmful values about mental health.
+description: While well-intentioned, our approach to conversations about therapy and psychiatric hospitalization can also unintentionally undermine other's experiences and promote harmful values about mental health.
 Here, we present a brief guide to navigating these conversations.
 ---

-**About.** While well-intuitioned, our approach to conversations about therapy and psychiatric hospitalization can also unintentionally undermine other's experiences and promote harmful values about mental health.
+**About.** While well-intentioned, our approach to conversations about therapy and psychiatric hospitalization can also unintentionally undermine other's experiences and promote harmful values about mental health.
 Below we offer a few common, well-intentioned sentiments, language and actions to consider.
 For each, we then offer a alternative ways to engage.

 ## Well-Intentioned Sentiments